AISWARYAVEERAKUMAR/html-projects/Aiswarya_html_projects/Aishu_html_projects/README.md

 ## About the Author

-This tutorial series is created and presented by [Agnel John](https://www.youtube.com/@ErrorMakesClever), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.
+The above two projects are created and presented by Aiswarya V, a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

-Enjoy the journey of learning HTML and building exciting projects with us!
-Happy coding! 🚀🎉